Ensure A Smooth Transition When Selling Your Business

 • Andy will want to be assured that the seller’s customers will remain after the closing, so Andy will insist on a detailed and specific post-closing transitional plan.

-• This may include jointly sending letters to customers introducing Andy as the new owner of the pool company, jointly meeting as many customers as possible so Andy can be introduced to the customers, and generally having the seller’s cooperation in assuring customers that they will have the same level of service as before.
+• This may include jointly sending letters to customers introducing Andy as the new owner of the pool company, jointly meeting as many customers as possible so Andy can be introduced to the customers, and having the seller’s full cooperation of assuring customers that they will have the same level of service as before.

 Employment Agreement Between Buyer and Seller